abelje/abel-wedding-database/README.md

 - Set up a Service Account under IAM & Admin > Service Accounts.
 - Insert the json file generated and name it 'service-account.json' and input it into the routes folder.
 - Get the Form Id on the Google Form by copying the string before the '/viewform' in the address bar after publishing the form.
 Insert this into get_responses.js as the variable 'formID'.

-Called using `/rsvp`.
-## Registry Endpoint
-Holds data stored for registry links for the registry webpage.

-Called using `/registry`.